 Traditionally, mozzarella cheese was made only from water buffalo milk in the Italian region of Campania.
 Over the years, however, it has extended its reach across the globe and come to include cow's milk and/or goat's milk and has expanded from being made by hand and sold fresh to factory-produced with a long shelf life.

 Since fresh mozzarella retains at least 52 percent water, it will benefit from a bit of drying time.
-Instead of slicing the mozzarella and immediately placing on the pizza, set the slices on a paper or dish towel to absorb excess moisture; let them rest for at least 15 minutes.
+Instead of slicing the mozzarella and immediately adding the cheese, set the slices on a paper or tea towel to absorb excess moisture; let them rest for at least 15 minutes.
 You can also dab the top of the slices to soak up any extra moisture.
 Once the mozzarella slices seem dry, it is time to add to the pizza and bake.

-It is also a good idea to slice the cheese thinly—the thicker the pieces the more water there is.
+It is also a good idea to slice the cheese thinly—the thicker the pieces, the more moisture there is.
 Just be sure to watch the oven carefully as thinner slices will cook more quickly.

 Use a Combination